stutefish/chef-hello-httpd/README.md

 ### Start chef client on boot
 On the node, add an entry to root's crontab:
 `(crontab -l 2>/dev/null; echo "@reboot /usr/bin/chef-client") | crontab -`
 This causes chef-client to run whenever the node starts or reboots.
 This will connect it to the org configured during the bootstrap.

----
-This would be a good time to validate the chef configurations you have made, and register the node Instance as an AMI.
+**This would be a good time to validate the chef configurations you have made, and register the node Instance as an AMI.**